 Is it difficult and costly to make a will?

-St John’s Hospice are fortunate to have a partnership with a number of valued local law firms who, during the St John’s Hospice Wills Fortnight in February 2020, can help you write or change your will quickly and inexpensively.
+St John’s Hospice are fortunate to have a partnership with a number of valued local law firms who, during the St John’s Hospice Wills Fortnight in February 2021, can help you write or change your will quickly and inexpensively.
 These local solicitors provide their time and services to you free of charge during this fortnight.